Primary Care and General Practice (Mental Health, Randomised Controlled Trials, Multi-method research, Women's Health, Health Services Research)

 In 2005 Professor Gunn established the diamond cohort study.
 Diamond has documented the experiences and outcomes of depression in primary care for the past decade.
 This research is one of the most comprehensive data sets of its type in the world and is the basis of much productive international collaboration.

-Professor Gunn is currently developing an App which incorporates a clinical prediction tool to provide tailored treatment recommendations for people experiencing depression.
-The App will link people to proven online eMental health and face to face treatments for depression.
+Professor Gunn has developed a clinical prediction tool to provide tailored treatment recommendations for people experiencing depression.
+This tool is delivered using an App designed to be used in the primary care setting.
+It links people to proven online eMental health and face to face treatments for depression.
+It is being tested in a NHMRC funded randomised controlled trial.

 I am always interested to hear from students wishing to undertake a research Masters or PhD degree in my areas of interest: primary care depression care; multimorbidity; mental health in primary care.